AlexanderSosnovskiy/sale-announcement-app-backend/README.md

 ## Development:

-1. In the root, server and client folders run:
+1. In the root folder run:
 ```npm install``` or
 ```yarn```